natashamoorfield/calmarendian-date/ROADMAP.md

 + `microsecond: int` Should take a value in `range(1_000_000)`.
 + `tz: int` Should take a value in `[x - 2 for x in range(4)]`.

 but note that no type checking or data validation whatsoever is performed on the data.
-When instantiating a `DateTimeStruct` object, all arguments must be supplied: there are no default values.
-This may change if we ever find a use case for these objects.
+When instantiating a `DateTimeStruct` object, the time elements can be omitted and will default to zero.
+All this may change if we ever find a use case for these objects.